-(\ref{rq:motivations}) Participants described making content to satisfy niche sexual interests, express themselves sexually or creatively, challenge themselves technically and/or learn new skills, make money, gain membership in a community where they were free to discuss their sexual interests or get technical mentorship, and/or challenge perceived sexual censorship.
-In Section~\ref{sec:discussion} we discuss the need for further research on the impact of AIG-SC on society. (\ref{rq:AIG-NCC}) Three participants (out of 28) disclosed that they intentionally created AI-NCC (specifically, NCII) and one \revision{other} participant mentioned that a friend did so.
-To create AIG-NCC of people they knew, celebrities, and strangers they used, individually and in combination, nudification services, face-swapping algorithms, and overlapping with AIG-SC techniques: jailbreaking and fine-tuning of machine learning models.
-They were motivated by sexual gratification, boredom, community status, and compensation.
+(\ref{rq:AIG-NCC}) Three participants (out of 28) disclosed that they intentionally created AIG-NCC (specifically, NCII) and one \revision{other} participant mentioned that a friend did so.
+To create AIG-NCC of people they knew, celebrities, and strangers, they used, individually and in combination, nudification services, face-swapping algorithms, and overlapping with AIG-SC techniques, jailbreaking and fine-tuning of machine learning models.
+They were motivated by sexual gratification, curiosity, community status, and compensation.
 Some justified their behavior as causing no harm, consistent with prior work, while others justified their behavior under the auspices of security.
 In Section~\ref{sec:discussion} we discuss the need for, and potential directions toward achieving, community-based intervention against this abusive and harmful behavior taking place in AIG-SC communities that have stated policies against it.
 In so doing, we build on prior work on hacker communities and the factors that drive progression toward white- vs. black-hat activities.
 We conclude with a call for computer scientists to consider their role in this space given the prevalence of technical employment and training among AIG-SC creators.